Concealed Carry Picture

 All instructors must:

-• Have a minimum of 5 years’ experience in law enforcement, military, or personal
+• Have a minimum of 5 years’ experience in law enforcement, military, or personal protection roles.

-• Demonstrate comprehensive knowledge of handgun safety and tactical training.
+• Demonstrate comprehensive knowledge of handgun safety and tactical training. • Be certified in force-on-force and nonlethal scenario training.

 6. Carrying and Storage of Firearms

-• Firearms must be on the authorized individual’s person or in a locked, concealed
+• Firearms must be on the authorized individual’s person or in a locked, biometric container or lock box that is secured under direct control of the employee. • Only handguns are permitted.

 • Open carry is strictly prohibited on District property.